OA and National Planning Integration

 Institutional arrangements alone do not sustain ocean accounting programmes.
 Formal mandates, coordination bodies, and data-sharing agreements provide the structural scaffolding, but programmes depend on individuals who advocate for the work, defend its budget allocation during fiscal contractions, explain its value to sceptical colleagues, and connect technical outputs to policy debates.
 These individuals are champions, and their role is particularly important for ocean accounting because the field is relatively new, the outputs are unfamiliar to many planning officials, and the benefits of accounting may take several compilation cycles to become apparent.

-The SEEA EA implementation experience demonstrates the importance of champions at multiple levels.
-Countries that have successfully sustained environmental-economic accounting programmes over multiple years consistently identify the presence of senior advocates -- in the NSO, in the finance ministry, or in the head of government's office -- as a critical success factor[6].
-The WAVES programme similarly emphasises that "high-level political commitment" and "champions at senior levels of government" are among the most important prerequisites for successful natural capital accounting implementation[3:2].
+Countries that have successfully sustained environmental-economic accounting programmes over multiple years consistently identify the presence of senior advocates—in the NSO, in the finance ministry, or in the head of government's office—as a critical success factor[8].
+The WAVES programme emphasised that "high-level political commitment" and "champions at senior levels of government" are among the most important prerequisites for successful natural capital accounting implementation[3:4].
+Champions serve three distinct functions that correspond to three types of champion: political, technical, and institutional.
+Effective ocean accounting programmes cultivate all three types, recognising that each serves a different purpose and operates in a different institutional space.

 3.3.2 Political champions

 Political champions are elected officials or senior political appointees who use their public platform and decision-making authority to advocate for ocean accounting.
-A minister of finance who cites ocean accounting data in budget speeches, a president or prime minister who references natural capital depletion in state-of-the-nation addresses, or a parliamentarian who calls for ocean economy reporting in legislative oversight hearings -- these are political champions.
+A minister of finance who cites ocean accounting data in budget speeches, a president or prime minister who references natural capital depletion in state-of-the-nation addresses, or a parliamentarian who calls for ocean economy reporting in legislative oversight hearings—these are political champions.
 Their advocacy creates the political demand signal that justifies budget allocations for compilation work and motivates agency heads to prioritise data contributions.

 Identifying potential political champions requires understanding which political leaders have both an interest in ocean issues and the institutional position to influence planning processes.
 In many countries, the minister of finance or the head of the planning ministry is the most influential political champion because they control resource allocation decisions.
 In small island developing States, where the ocean economy may constitute a large share of national GDP, the head of government may take a personal interest in ocean accounting as a tool for demonstrating the country's marine resource endowment in international forums.